abcnorio/nspawn-aiml/Readme.md

 ### Notes on good habits

 - check for security updates, for *.debs use unattended security updates
-- and get rid of unnecessary stuff... ie debs you do not need (not so easy to sort that out)
+- and get rid of unnecessary stuff... ie. debs you do not need (not so easy to sort that out)
-- do this when you have installed everything you need or reverse the steps later
+- do this when you have installed everything, you can always reverse the steps later and re-install whatever-is-needed

 It's a good choice to enable automatic security updates not just on the host but also inside the container.